coco33920/boulangerie/docs/index.md

 ## Features
 Currently implemented are
-* `boulangerie enter` which initialize a new croissant project in the current repository
+* `boulangerie enter` which initialize a new baguette project in the current repository

 ## TODO
 * `boulangerie try` which execute with the baguettesharp executable the current project